TechT3o/Haptic_depth_sensing_glove/docs/proposal.md

 - Vibratory haptic feedback assistive device for visually-impaired drivers.

-Haptic feedback method for VI people even though addressed problem si driving
+Haptic feedback method for VI people even though the addressed problem is driving

 - A wearable mobility aid for the visually impaired based on embedded 3D vision and deep learning.

-Similar concept of finding depth map with embedded devices even though different device type
+Similar to the concept of finding depth map with embedded devices even though different device type

 - An assistive navigation framework for the visually impaired.

-Other type of navigation for visually impaired people
+Other types of navigation for visually impaired people

 - Body Mounted Vision System for Visually Impaired Outdoor and Indoor Wayfinding Assistance.

-Other approach of wayfinding using body mounted components for VI people.
+Other approaches of wayfinding using body mounted components for VI people.

 - Robot-assisted wayfinding for the visually impaired in structured indoor environments.

-Other approach of wayfinding for VI people.
+Other approaches of wayfinding for VI people.

 - An indoor navigation aid for the visually impaired.

-Other type of navigation approach for VI people.
+Other types of navigation approach for VI people.

 - Sight-to-sound human-machine interface for guiding and navigating visually impaired people.

-Other type of sensory substitution system for aiding VI people.
+Other types of sensory substitution systems for aiding VI people.

-- NAVI–a proof-of-concept of a mobile navigational aid for visually impaired based on the microsoft kinect.
+- NAVI–a proof-of-concept of a mobile navigational aid for the visually impaired based on the Microsoft Kinect.

-Other type of using depth camera for navigation of VI people.
+Other types of using depth cameras for the navigation of VI people.

 - Navigation and space perception assistance for the visually impaired: The NAVIG project.